Introduction

 The lengthy trial of the case in the District Court concerned the private, home use of VTR’s for recording programs broadcast on the public airwaves without charge to the viewer. [n7] No issue concerning the transfer of tapes to other persons, the use of home-recorded tapes for public performances, or the copying of programs transmitted on pay or cable television systems was raised.
 See id., at 432-433, 442.

 The District Court concluded that noncommercial home use recording of material broadcast over the public airwaves was a fair use of copyrighted works and did not constitute copyright infringement.
 It emphasized the fact that the material was broadcast free to the public at large, the noncommercial character of the use, and the private character of the activity conducted entirely within the home.
 Moreover, the court found that the purpose of this use servedthe public interest in increasing access to television programming, an interest that "is consistent with the First Amendment policy of providing the fullest possible access to information through the public airwaves.
 Columbia Broadcasting System, Inc. v.
 Democratic National Committee, 412 U.S. 94, 102."
 Id., at 454.
 Even when an entire copyrighted work was recorded, the District Court regarded the copying as fair use "because there is no accompanying reduction in the market for 'plaintiff’s original work.'"
-Ibid
+Ibid.

 As an independent ground of decision, the District Court also concluded that Sony could not be held liable as a contributory infringer even if the home use of a VTR was considered an infringing use.
 The District Court noted that Sony had no direct involvement with any Betamax purchasers who recorded copyrighted works off the air.
 Sony’s advertising was silent on the subject of possible copyright infringement, but its instruction booklet contained the following statement: